redhairedcelt/knot-another-pipeline/docs/ais_pipeline.md

 > The NOAA catalog currently publishes `.csv.zst` assets; the pipeline automatically detects this format, streams the zstd-compressed CSV, and writes the unified silver parquet output without requiring additional local disk space.

+## Athena CTAS Templates

+- `sql/gold/create_uid_hourly_h3.sql`: Builds the hourly H3 mart used for vessel-locale analytics.
+The script defensively parses mixed timestamp formats (plain spaces, ISO `T`, `Z` suffixes) via `TRY_CAST` to avoid `INVALID_FUNCTION_ARGUMENT` errors, casts timestamps to timezone-neutral values, and projects partition columns last to satisfy Athena’s Hive ordering rules.
+- `notebooks/create_pairs_daily`: Generates daily co-movement pairs directly from `knap_ais.uid_hourly_h3`, reusing the same column naming conventions and partition filters.

+When adapting either CTAS:
+- Start with `SHOW COLUMNS FROM knap_ais.silver_ais` / `...uid_hourly_h3` so column and partition names match the Glue catalog.
+- Wrap string-to-numeric/timestamp conversions with `TRY_CAST` and filter on the derived values instead of raw strings wherever possible.
+- Keep partition columns (`dt`, `hour`, or `year/month/day`) at the end of the `SELECT` list and in the same order declared in `partitioned_by`.

 ## Infrastructure as Code

 The Terraform module under `infra/terraform/ais_bucket` provisions a minimal S3 bucket with encryption, versioning, and a managed bucket policy suitable for AIS data.
 Run it as follows: